prechelt/pomalevi/README.md

   visible, the old one shortly reappears for varying lengths of time from a single frame to several tenths of a second.
   So I use "Save as" with target format WMV instead.
-  That's sort of silly (because WMV is the inferior format) but it works.
+  That's sort of silly (because WMV is the inferior format) but at least it works.
-- Because of how it works (see above), the search for stop logo or split logo may fail if the background of the logo is not white.
+- Because of how pomalevi works (see above), the search for stop logo or split logo may fail if the background of the logo is colored.
   There must be enough contrast between the logo color(s) and the background color when converted to grayscale.
 - Because of how it works (see above), the search for stop logo or split logo